Topics Map > Technical Documentation > Google Doc

 - Determine whether you could perform each assigned role and whether each is sufficiently challenging.

 - Form student groups of four or five.
 Assign each individual in the team a specific role and job assignment.
-Note: Be aware that groups larger than 2-3 people are encouraged to use text-based chat features instead of speaking to one another to reduce the noise volume in the room and to prevent shouting across long distances between students.

 - Present the lecture, show the video, or assign the reading.